youngbeen/workit/README.md

 ### Fast due date setting/postpone by `~~`

-Whenever you input something in `~~` pair, the content inside will be treated as due date operation and automatically be merged into current task. e.g.
+Whenever you input something in `~~` pair, the content inside will be treated as post days after today and current task due date will be set automatically. e.g.

 ```string
 # Task due date will be set as today 6pm